Day 29 - Sioux Falls SD to Worthington MN

 Mileage: 70 miles

 Weather: Low 60s to start.
-Low 80s to end.
-Light winds out of the NW.
+Low 70s to end.
+Winds out of the NE.

 Highlights of the day:

-WHAT A DAY!!!
-Please pardon me for shouting but WOW!!!
-Low 80s, sunny, favorable winds, and low humidity.
+We had more of the good kind of strange weather today or I should say mostly good.
+Sunny.
+Cool temperatures.
+Breezy front quartering that occasionally felt much more like a headwind.
+So if one felt like they had to complain - it would be the wind.
+But, heck, after the day into Sioux Falls, I don’t think this group will ever look at a headwind the same way again.
+This was nothin’.
+And these temperatures?
+70s with low humidity in July??
 Where the heck are we?
 It sure doesn’t seem like Minnesota in July.
 (Get that?
 “Sure doesn’t.”
 The ole positive negative, it’s very midwestern.
 I know.
 It’s where I was raised.
 Let’s hope I don’t start dangling my prepositions.)
 Back to the story line… The road surface in Minnesota was wonderful, too.
 It was a great way to get back on the bike after a rest day.

 Speaking of which… The first day back after a rest day can be a little rough on the riders’ bodies.
 I know that sounds crazy but when you get your mind and body into the habit of riding every day, breaking that routine even for one day can cause the mind and body to complain.
 So, it’s fortunate that the terrain for today’s ride wasn’t too challenging and the winds were friendly.